May 28-31, 2025

 Recently his name has been ranked top 2% of the best researcher around the world by Stanford University, USA (Published in the Year 2020 and 2021).
 Recently University of South Africa, Johannesburg appointed Prof. Rengaraj as Professor Extraordinarius as honorary position and also Prof. Rengaraj has received Eminent Scientist Award from Indian Council of Chemists in the year 2023.

-• Thomas Boissiere-O’Neill
+• Mr Thomas Boissiere-O’Neill

-Thomas Boissiere-O’Neill
+Mr Thomas Boissiere-O’Neill

 The University of Queensland

-Thomas Boissiere-O’Neill, PharmD is a Doctor of Pharmacy and a PhD student at the Children’s Health and Environment Program at the University of Queensland.
+Thomas Boissiere-O’Neill, PharmD is a Doctor of Pharmacy and a PhD student at the Children’s Health and Environment Program at The University of Queensland.
 His previous works was focused on perinatal (pharmaco) epidemiology and drug safety monitoring.

 Currently, Thomas is focusing his research on endocrine-disrupting chemicals, particularly phthalates and bisphenols.
 He is interested in understanding how exposure to these chemicals during pregnancy and childhood can influence children’s respiratory health and their propensity to develop allergic diseases.

-• Brittany Trottier
+• Dr Brittany Trottier

-Brittany Trottier
+Dr Brittany Trottier

 National Institute of Environmental Health Sciences